 Release sites are chosen very carefully to provide the appropriate season for release, food source, habitat and so much more.
 For birds of prey, this may mean returning to the area where they were found, so that they may rejoin a mate and reclaim a territory.
 Many songbirds and waterfowl can be released on the Wildlife Centre's property and join in with existing families -- either in the woods or on the wetland.
 Some mammals, such as skunks and coyote, may have to be transported as far away as possible from civilization to ensure they don't once again become a victim of people's intolerance.

 One kind of release is called Fostering.
 MRWC has learned from experts like the Alberta Bird Banders and Dr. Gordon Court of Alberta Fish and Wildlife how to foster birds of prey.
 We continue to work with the Bird Banders to find appropriate nests sites and place orphans with new families.
-The success rate on this has been 100% over the 20+ years we have been fostering.

 The success of fostering birds of prey encouraged our Centre to seek other species that might take orphans.
 We also witnessed fostering happening in a wild situation and were encouraged to duplicate it.
 To date we have successfully placed songbirds into nests, skunks, coyote and fox into dens, red squirrels into nests, ducklings and geese into families and found adoptive mothers for moose calves and deer fawns.
 We have successfully transmittered and tracked coyote pups, beaver kits, deer fawns and moose calves to prove that the method is viable.